Code requires employers and unions to maintain certain essential services to the public

 when they take job action in a labour dispute.
 Essential services are those related

-to the health, safety or the welfare of British Columbia residents, or to the provision of
+to the health, safety or the welfare of British Columbia residents.

 the Minister of Labour and Citizens' Services considers that a labour dispute poses a